-In three seasons, Brereton has helped the Bucs combine for a 31-20-3 record, including consecutive postseason berths.
-In 2012, Brereton helped coach the Bucs to their second consecutive 12-win campaign, tying the program mark for wins in a single season for a second time.
+In three seasons, Brereton has helped the Bucs combine for a 31-20-3 record, including consecutive postseason berths in 2011 and 2012.
+In 2012, Brereton helped coach the Bucs to their second consecutive 12-win campaign, tying the program mark for wins in a single season for a second time straight season.

 In her first season at ETSU alongside head coach Adam Sayers (2011), the Bucs posted a 12-5-1 overall record as well as a 7-1-1 mark in Atlantic Sun matches.
 The 12 overall wins and seven conference wins both tied the program record for wins in a season, while the team netted a program best 43 goals en route to its first ever regular season championship.

 During the summer of 2013, Brereton was selected as a participant in the inaugural year of the NSCAA's "30 Under 30" program.
 Brereton was selected from a field of more than 350 collegiate coaches as one of 30 individuals in the nation to participate in the year-long mentorship program aimed at fostering the growth of up-and-coming coaches.

 Prior to joining the Buccaneers, Brereton spent three seasons as a graduate assistant on the women's soccer staff at Middle Tennessee State University.
 While working on the Blue Raider staff, Brereton helped guide the 2010 team to the program's first ever Sun Belt Tournament Championship and NCAA Tournament appearance.